 China has emerged as one of the world’s most powerful economic forces in today’s global economy.
 The demand is increasing for experts familiar with the ever-changing nature of the Chinese economy and with Chinese political and legal systems to provide advisory services to businesses and policy makers.
 The Max S. Baucus Institute recognizes these needs and offers students an opportunity to experience China firsthand in our summer study abroad program.

 The Summer Study Abroad China program immerses students with colleagues from other western universities, as well as Chinese law students, using faculty from all involved schools.
-Partner schools include the Southwest University of Political Science and Law in Chongqing, China and the China Youth University of Political Studies in Beijing, China.
-This year‘s program features the following four, 1.5-credit courses:
+This year‘s program features the following three, 2-credit courses:

 - Comparative Business Organizations

 - Comparative Climate Change & Renewable Energy Law